 As Guanacaste is in the Pacific Northwest corner of Costa Rica, there are a variety of fun things to do thanks to the diverse landscapes and terrain.
 Although it’s known for all the beautiful beaches, visitors can also enjoy a plethora of other natural attractions such as rivers, waterfalls and volcanoes.

 The best things to do in Guanacaste are scuba diving, snorkeling, ziplining, hiking, beach hopping, surfing and horseback riding.
-You can find adventure parks like Diamante Eco Adventure Park, Guachipelin, Ponderosa and Buena Vista that offer combination adventure tours to get the best bang for your buck.
+You can find adventure parks like Diamante Eco Adventure Park, Guachipelin, Ponderosa and Buena Vista that offer multiple activities to get the best bang for your buck.

 You can also do many day trips in Guanacaste to visit other places such as Arenal, Monteverde and Rio Celeste.
 Since the Nicaraguan border is only a couple hours from Liberia, you can even visit another country!
 If you’re staying in Gulf of Papagayo or Tamarindo areas, you can do a Nicaragua day trip.